mmalmi/mmalmi.github.io/_posts/2020-10-22-fill-the-earth.md

 Whether photovoltaics is going to be more efficient than photosynthesis (lifespan costs included) is a physics question that I don't know the answer to.
 Maybe similarly to the gray goo scenario, it would have already taken over if it were more efficient.

-**Life is good.** Let us fill the earth with our digital and biological offspring and then see how high we can climb the [Kardashev scale](https://en.wikipedia.org/wiki/Kardashev_scale).
+**Life is good.** Let us fill the earth with our digital and biological offspring and see how high we can climb the [Kardashev scale](https://en.wikipedia.org/wiki/Kardashev_scale).
 And have some fun on the way.

 > We must pass the great filter. — Elon Musk